SoklyHour/miniproject2SoklyHour/README.md

 ## Description

 This project will be using Pandas dataframes.
-The objective is to formulate five questions and provide answers based on the five graphs from the ai_job_market_insights.csv datasets.
+The objective is to formulate four questions and provide answers based on the four graphs from the ai_job_market_insights.csv datasets.
 This exercise will familiarize you with working with datasets, posting questions, researching APIs, and gathering datasets.

 The dataset I used focuses on the job role, industry, company size, location, required skills, salary, and more in order to answer questions made up for the assignment.